 Broken glass should not be placed in your Smart Sack or Smart Bank as it can injure the collection crew or workers at the material recovery facility (MRF).
 Instead, please wrap it up carefully and place in a black refuse sack.
 If possible, also attach a note warning of the dangerous materials inside.

-You also can't recycle Pyrex, mirrors or window glass.
+You also can't recycle Pyrex, mirrors, picture or window glass.

 These containers may be made from, or include, materials that are not recyclable.